maciejhirsz/kobold/README.md

 ### Stateful Components

-The `Stateful` trait can be used to create components that own their state:
+The `Stateful` trait can be used to create components that own and manipulate their state:

 ```rust
 use kobold::prelude::*;